“Sometimes the most difficult kids to parent make the most interesting adults.”

 I’ll never forget those words.

 I heard them from Abigail Disney.
 We were in D.C. at a meeting and serendipity sat us at a table next to each other.
 The granddaughter of Roy O. Disney, Abigail Disney told me she had four children.
 I looked at her with wide eyes.
-I had two small children being cared for by my husband while I was traveling.
+We had two small children at home.
+They were with my husband while I was traveling.
 I had mentioned in an offhand way that my sweet firstborn had morphed into a defiant, stubborn, and very opinionated toddler and that it was hard for me to be patient with her foibles and ceaseless demands.

 “Jennifer,” she replied, “sometimes the most difficult kids to parent make the most interesting adults.”